Adiaparmar/ScrumFlow-AI/README.md

 **Infrastructure is harder than intelligence.** The most time-consuming challenges had nothing to do with prompts or models.
 They were about orchestration.
 Keeping SageMaker, S3, SQS, and RDS coordinated across an async multi-stage pipeline without losing data or creating silent failures is genuinely hard engineering.
 Building AI applications is less about what the model knows and more about whether the plumbing holds under pressure.
 Idempotency and observability are non-negotiable.

-**Structure unlocks automation.** Unstructured AI output is a dead end.
-The moment every agent was constrained to a strict JSON schema, the downstream pipeline became reliable.
-Tasks became queryable.
-Risks became trackable.
-The difference between a useful AI system and an interesting demo is whether the output can be acted on without a human interpreting it first.

 **Asynchronous architecture is not optional.** The first version processed everything synchronously.
 It worked for one meeting and fell apart under load.
 Introducing SQS to decouple transcription from analysis wasn't an optimization, it was a correctness fix.
 Upload spikes now get absorbed by the queue; failed stages retry independently.

-**The hardest problem isn't capturing decisions.
-It's making them stick.** Persistent Organizational Memory only works if it closes the loop.
-Decisions become tasks, tasks become completed work, and completion feeds back into the next planning cycle.
-Without that feedback loop, you're building a better archive.
-With it, you're building organizational intelligence that compounds over time.

 **Explicit structure accelerates development.** Kiro forced every requirement, design decision, and acceptance criterion to be explicit before implementation began.
 This prevented the class of bugs that come from informal assumptions, which is exactly the same problem ScrumFlow.ai solves for teams in meetings.